OK, raise your hand if you’re fired up for some Greek Islands Cruising! Yep, me too. I know some of you are already packing so let’s get right to it …

 - Luggage.
 A softer bag with wheels is best.
 We don’t always have extra space for the big hard case luggage.
 If you bring it, you may end up sleeping with it 😉

-- Something nicer for evening dining ashore; a blouse/skirt/sun dress.
-That’s for the ladies.
-Guys a light collared shirt, pants.
+- Something nicer for evening dining ashore; pants and a collared shirt for the guys.

 - A jacket or pullover for light rain or cool evenings.
 A light fleece for layering?

 - Sunblock, sun glasses, hat with strap (shades head and neck a plus).

 - Your bathroom stuff.
 Sheets and one set of towels are provided.

 - I go barefoot aboard and wear flops ashore, boat shoes for the planes and evening tavernas.
 Your deck shoes should be non-marking (no black soles).